LochanaNK/citation-snatcher/Readme.md

 > **Stop wasting time formatting bibliographies.** Snag citations in seconds directly from your browser.

 **Citation Snatcher** is a lightweight Firefox extension designed to streamline research for students and developers.
-Simply highlight text on any webpage, click the extension, and instantly generate a perfectly formatted citation (APA or IEEE) copied to your clipboard.
+Simply highlight text on any webpage, click the extension, and instantly generate a perfectly formatted citation (APA, MLA or IEEE) copied to your clipboard.

 It features **"Smart Detection"** logic that can find author names even on complex sites like Wikipedia, news blogs, and academic journals.